Skip to content

 #> <chr> <chr> <chr> <dbl> <dbl> <dbl> <dbl>

-1. ROC AUC (roc_auc) → evaluates the model’s ability to discriminate between presence and absence/pseudo-absence, regardless of the threshold.
+• ROC AUC (roc_auc) — evaluates the model’s ability to discriminate between presence and pseudo-absence regardless of threshold.
 It is the standard metric for probabilistic classification.

 ggplot(compare, aes(.metric, mean)) +